 - other medical facilities

-If you’re thinking about working in medical coding, your job opportunities will be good!
-Employment for medical office secretaries is projected to grow faster than average for all occupations through 2014.
+If you’re thinking about working in medical records, your job opportunities will be good!
+Employment for medical records and health information technicians is projected to grow much faster than average for all occupations through 2022.

 Tuition & Fees